virtual-cast/Zenject/Documentation/MemoryPools.md

 }
 ```

-Zenject also includes `DictionaryPool` and `HashSetPool` classes that can be used similarly.
+Zenject also includes `DictionaryPool`, `HashSetPool`, and `ArrayPool` classes that can be used similarly.

 ### <a id="disposeblock"></a>Dispose Block